akuklev/algebraic-theories/README.md

 ## Presentation of the Formalism
 Please recall that a finitary algebraic theory can be identified with a finitely presented finite product category `T`.
 Syntactic description of an algebraic category is precisely the presentation of such a category in terms of generators and relations:
 1) It provides a number of sorts: objects of `T` will be the finite products of these sorts;
 2) It provides a number of formation rules of the form `f : S -> T`, where `S` is a finite product of sorts and `T` a single sort.
-Morphisms of `T` will be precisely the finite compositions of formation rules and structural morphisms inherent to a finite product category (permutation, duplication and discarding morphisms).
+Maps of `T` will be precisely the finite compositions of formation rules and structural maps inherent to a finite product category (permutation, duplication and discarding maps).
 3) In provides a number of equations, which will be used to identify some of the morphisms generated above.

 A model of an algebraic theory `T` can be identified with a functor from `T`, a homomorphsim between theories can be identified with a natural transformation between corresponding functors.